 It’s too hard to become rich the other way around — from savings or cash flow.

-In other words…wealth is created by building a substantial asset base and you achieve this by holding good investments for a reasonably long time, reinvesting your income and allowing your capital gains to build up.
+Wealth is created by building a substantial asset base and you achieve this by holding good investments for a reasonably long time, reinvesting your income, and allowing your capital gains to build up.

 3. Not every property is investment grade

 While virtually any property can become an investment — just put a tenant in; few properties are “investment grade” and will strongly outperform the averages over the long term.

 Remember that while the location of your property will account for around 80% of its performance, it’s also important to own the right property to suit the local demographic.